narchart/narrative-chart/README.md

 **Narrative Chart** is an open-source visualization library for authoring narrative visualization and data storytelling with a high-level domain-specific language (DSL).
 The library is implemented in JavaScript and compatible with most modern web browsers.

-### Differences from other visualization libraries?
+### Differences from other visualization libraries

-There are several mature visualization libraries for the web, such as D3.js, Vega, and ECharts.
-Users can easily author interactive visualizations for data presentation or data analysis.
+There are several visualization libraries for the web, such as *D3.js*, *Vega*, and *ECharts*.
 However, these libraries are all developed for general purposes.
-Using these tools, users still need to write a hundred lines of code to generate a narrative visualization with expressive annotations, animations, and captions. **Narrative Chart** can make this easier.
+Using these tools, users still need to write a hundred lines of code to generate a narrative visualization with expressive annotations, animations, embellishments, and captions. **Narrative Chart** can simplify this process by providing a high-level action-driven grammar that enables rapid specification of narrative visualizations.

-### Features

-1. Data processing
-2. Data facts
-3. Statistical charts & Unit visualization
-4. Visual encoding
-5. Annotation
-6. Animation
-7. Title & Caption

 ## Getting Started